Planning AI Use in Your Course

 Step 2: Review Evidence-Based Strategies

-While generative AI is relatively new and still evolving, evidence-based strategies have begun to emerge about best practices for using these tools in higher education.
+While generative AI is still evolving, evidence-based strategies have begun to emerge about best practices for using these tools in higher education.
 Here are some to consider (click the links for more detail):

 AI in Assignment Design (Cornell University Center for Teaching Innovation)